andkob/Planly/README.md

    - Click "Advanced" and proceed to the website

 2. Frontend can't connect to backend
-   - Ensure backend is running on port 8443
+   - Ensure backend is running on port 8080
-   - Check that all SSL configurations match
-   - Verify proxy setting in package.json points to https://localhost:8443
+   - Verify server URL in .env.development points to http://localhost:8080

 3. CORS errors
    - Verify SecurityConfig.java has correct CORS settings